-Figure 11.
-Initial static profiling mapping
+Figure 11 Initial static profiling mapping

-3. Clustering-based profiling
+4 Clustering-based profiling

 At this point, experts are considered to have successfully labelled the first part of the dataset, provided initially as the ground truth of the profiling mechanism, by assigning profiles to each user according to the responses given to e-questionnaires.
 The next step to follow consists of applying intelligent clustering techniques to group similar profiles in the current as well as second part of the dataset.
 Traditional classification schemes are not applicable in this case and an intelligent clustering methodology is favoured.
 This step is necessary for the unsupervised operation of SPERO, where no manual labelling is available.
-Of course, at this phase various predefined profile schemes may arise and results are not bound to the so far manual characterization of system's experts.
-In this manner, more than three profiles may be obtained and categorization to the predominant ones needs to be applied.
+Of course, at this phase various predefined profile schemes may arise and results are not bound to the so far manual characterisation of system's experts.
+In this manner, more than three profiles may be obtained and categorisation to the predominant ones need to be applied.
 The latter is necessary for us, in order to be able to compare results between the two phases and derive meaningful conclusions.
 After a small theoretical analysis of the proposed clustering technique, we present in detail the steps of the clustering algorithm for the problem at hand.

 The core of the clustering data concept is to identify homogeneous groups of objects based on the values of their attributes.
-It is in general a difficult problem to tackle and is unquestionably related to various scientific and applied fields, especially when clustering is applied to user modelling [12], [13].
+It is in general a difficult problem to tackle and is undoubtfully related to various scientific and applied fields (Commission of European Communities, 2000), especially when clustering is applied to user modelling (Paliouras et al., 2002; Smith, 2001).
 The problem gets more and more challenging, as input space dimensions become larger and feature scales are different from each other, as is the case in our system.
-In particular, a consideration of the original set of questions of the e-questionnaires as input space, results into a large number of 176 unique features to be taken into consideration when performing clustering and the user answers.
-The best way to go in this direction is to use a hierarchical clustering algorithm, which is able to tackle such a large scale of features [11], [14].
+In particular, a consideration of the original set of questions of the e-questionnaires as input space, results into a large number of 176 unique features to be taken into consideration when performing clustering on the user answers.
+The best way to go in this direction is to use a hierarchical clustering algorithm, which is able to tackle such a large scale of features (Duda et al., 2001; Mylonas et al., 2004b; Theodoridis and Koutroumbas, 1999).
 Although such a method does not demand the number of clusters as input, still it does not provide a satisfactory framework for extracting meaningful results.
-This is mainly due to the "curse of dimensionality" that dominates such an approach, as well as the inevitable initial error propagation and complexity along with data set size issues.
+This is mainly owing to the 'curse of dimensionality' that dominates such an approach, as well as the inevitable initial error propagation and complexity along with data set size issues.

-In order to increase the robustness and reliability of the whole clustering step of our system, the use of an unsupervised extension to hierarchical clustering in the means of feature selection was evident [11].
-Using the results of the application of this clustering to a portion of the system's dataset in question are then refined and extended to the whole dataset.
-The performance of the proposed methodology is finally compared to the previous step of fixed clustering, using the predefined profile characterizations as a priori label information.
+In order to increase the robustness and reliability of the whole clustering step of our system, the use of an unsupervised extension to hierarchical clustering in the means of feature selection was evident (Mylonas et al., 2004b).
+Using the results of the application of this clustering to a portion of the system's dataset in question is then refined and extended to the whole dataset.
+The performance of the proposed methodology is finally compared to the previous step of fixed clustering, using the predefined profile characterisations as a priori label information.

-The general structure of such hierarchical clustering algorithms, which forms the structure of SPERO's clustering approach as well, is summarized in the following steps and presented analytically in [11]:
+The general structure of such hierarchical clustering algorithms, which forms the structure of SPERO's clustering approach as well, is summarised in the following steps and presented analytically in Mylonas et al. (2004b):